pub trait LocalRunQueue<T = Task> {

 Updates the current runnable task’s scheduling statistics and potentially its position in the queue.

-If the current runnable task needs to be preempted, the method returns true
+If the current runnable task needs to be preempted, the method returns true.

 Sourcefn pick_next_current(&mut self) -> Option<&Arc<T>>